mdmower/geoip-web-api/readme.md

     "data": false
   },

-  // {Object.<string, string>} Dictionary of HTTP response headers for GET requests "getHeaders": {},
+  // {Object.<string, ?string>} Dictionary of HTTP response headers for GET requests "getHeaders": {},

   // {Array<string>} Array of GET paths to which HTTP server should respond